aboutcode-org/scancode-toolkit/README.md

 ScanCode Toolkit is a set of code scanning tools that detect the origin (copyrights), license and vulnerabilities of code, packages and dependencies in a codebase.

+## Why

+ScanCode Toolkit is the leading tool in scanning depth and accuracy, used by hundreds of software teams.
+You can use ScanCode Toolkit as a command line tool or as a library.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.